markqvist/rnodeconfigutil/README.md

 - When RNode is in host-controlled mode, it will stay in standby when powered on, until the host specifies frequency, bandwidth, transmit power and other required parameters.
 This mode can be enabled by using the -N option of this utility.

 - When RNode is in TNC mode, it will configure itself on powerup and enable the radio immediately.
-This mode can be enabled by using the -T option of this utility.
+This mode can be enabled by using the -T option of this utility (the utility will guide you through the settings if you don't specify them directly).

 For a complete description of RNodes capabilities, documentation and more, please refer to the [RNode repository](https://github.com/markqvist/RNode_Firmware).